danilo-alm/blog/README.md

 You should know that:

 - The default admin password is `secret`.
-Change ADMIN_PASSWORD_HASH in `.env` or `.env.docker` if needed (Bcrypt).
+Change ADMIN_PASSWORD_HASH in `.env` or `.env.docker` if needed (Bcrypt);
+- Default timezone is 'America/Sao_Paulo'.
+You can change this with the env var TIME_ZONE;
 - A post can have headings level 1-3 in its content.
-Upon publishing, they'll be converted to 2-4
+Upon publishing, they'll be converted to 2-4;
 - HTML Sanitization and Minification **is** performed.
-Sanitization details can be seen in [sanitize-post-content.ts](src/common/sanitizer/sanitize-post-content.ts), which is also bundled to the browser (ESBuild)
+Sanitization details can be seen in [sanitize-post-content.ts](src/common/sanitizer/sanitize-post-content.ts), which is also bundled to the browser (ESBuild);
-- New posts can be uploaded in `/admin/upload` (authentication needed)
+- New posts can be uploaded in `/admin/upload` (authentication needed).

 ## Technologies Used